esosedi/3166/README.md

     import data from 'iso3166-2-db/i18n/{lang}'
  ```

  PS: import ..._ref, to get data with external references.
+It has a bit bigger size.
   ```javascript
      import data from 'iso3166-2-db/i18n/{lang}_ref'
   ```